jeninidi/WineCollectionWebApp/README.md

   npm v6.4.1

 ## Running the project

-  1.Clone the project and navigate to corresponding folder
+  1. Clone the project and navigate to corresponding folder

-  2.Run 'npm install' to install node packages
+  2. Run 'npm install' to install node packages

-  3.Run 'npm start' to start the server
+  3. Run 'npm start' to start the server

-  4.Open browser on localhost:4200
+  4. Open browser on localhost:4200

 ## Development tools